 - Occlusives work to lock in moisture.
 Examples are petrolatum, lanolin, dimethicone, mineral oil and other oils like coconut and jojoba oil and shea butter.

 - Emollients help soften and smooth the skin by filling in the cracks.
 Examples are ceramides, cetyl alcohol and lineoleic acid, grape seed oil and sesame seed oil.

 - Humectants bring moisture into the top layer of your skin.
 This type is usually paired with at least one of the other two categories, Dr. George notes, “because too much of a good thing can actually cause irritation.”
 Examples are hyaluronic acid, urea, lactic acid, propylene glycol and glycerin.

 When choosing a moisturizer, consider your skin type and concern.
-Is your skin oily and breaks out easily, or is it too dry that nothing you apply seems to keep the flakes away?
-Is sensitivity or wrinkles a concern?
+Is your skin oily and breaks out easily, or is it so dry that nothing you apply seems to keep the flakes away?
+Do your skin concerns include sensitivity or wrinkles?
 If you’re in the market for a good moisturizer, we’re here to help!
-Scroll down to see our top picks based on your skin type or concern, as well as budget.
+Scroll down to see our top picks based on your needs,

-Just because your skin is on the normal side doesn’t mean you can skip using a moisturizer.
-However, because your skin doesn’t need to address any specific concern, maintaining a healthy skin barrier and protecting it against damaging pollutants and UV rays should be your primary focus.
+“Normal” refers to skin that’s neither overly oily nor dry, but just because your skin is balanced doesn’t mean you should skip using a moisturizer.
+Maintaining a healthy skin barrier and protecting it against damaging pollutants and UV rays should be your primary focus.
 Dr. Johnson recommends choosing a simple moisturizer with as few ingredients as possible, naming SkinMedica as one of her top choices.